cj0x39e/flutter_confetti/README.md

  );
 ```

-Up to now there are three shapes: Circle, Square, and Star, but you can create a shape by inheriting the ConfettiParticle class, like the Circle class below:
+Up to now there are four shapes: Circle, Square, Star, and Triangle.
+You can create a shape by inheriting the ConfettiParticle class, like the Circle class below:

 ```dart
 /// 1.
 Inherit from ConfettiParticle